Minneapolis Central Library

-Minneapolis Central Library, a library in downtown Minneapolis, Minnesota, United States, is the largest library of the Hennepin County Library public library system.
+The Minneapolis Central Library is a public library located in downtown Minneapolis, Minnesota.
+It is the largest library in the Hennepin County Library system.
 It bills itself as having "the third largest per capita public library collection of any major city in America with a collection of more than 2.4 million items—including books, DVDs, music, government documents."
 The 353000 sqft building at 300 Nicollet Mall with two levels of underground parking was designed by César Pelli and opened on May 20, 2006.
 It has over 300 computers for use by the public, an 8140 sqft atrium, an 18560 sqft green roof planted with low-growing ground cover designed to "be sun- and drought-resistant", and a host of energy-efficiency measures.

 History

 The predecessor of Minneapolis's public library was a subscription library called the Minneapolis Athenæum founded in 1859.
 The Minneapolis Public Library was founded in 1885 and its first task was to build a main library.
 The first central library of the "Minneapolis Public Library" (also known as the main library) was built in 1889 along Tenth Street and Hennepin Avenue about six blocks south of the current building.
 The library contained an art gallery primarily of work from the collection of library benefactor T. B. Walker.

 After many decades the library was considered overcrowded and out of date and plans began for a new library at a different location.
 The Minneapolis Public Library and Information Center (MPLIC), opened on January 28, 1961 at 4th St. and Nicollet Ave. (the site of the current building).
 The new four-story glass-and-steel building replaced the old stone castle-like one, which was torn down (the space is now a parking lot).
 The building included a library, as well as a planetarium, auditorium, and a small museum in its basement which became famous to school children for its Egyptian mummies.
 The new location in the then run-down "lower loop" district made the library a "cornerstone" of the 1960 redevelopment of downtown Minneapolis.